Inside a COVID-19 unit with no visitors: how a local ICU nurse recorded messages from families so patients felt less alone

 And like with her patients, she knew “I love you’s” weren’t replicated easily.
 People needed to hear it from their family members.

-So she began chronicling her days after every shift, recording videos for her daughters Jocelyn and Nora, telling them stories about growing up on a farm in Harrisonburg, how her parents owned camels and had a barn her brothers would play hide-and-seek in.
+So she began chronicling her days after every shift, recording videos for her daughters Jocelyn and Nora, telling them stories about growing up on a farm in Harrisonburg, how her parents owned camels and had a barn her brother and sisters would play hide-and-seek in.

 It was the warm hug they couldn’t receive, wrapped in as much love as she could muster.
 It’s since become their favorite part of the day — something to count on in an upside-down world.
 How could she give that to her patients and their families?

-She called the floor's clinical care leader and friend, Meagan Wright, with the idea in the first week of April: let's give these families a voice and an anchor to life pre-lockdown - a teddy bear with recorded messages patients could play on repeat.
+She called the floor’s clinical care leader and friend, Meagan Wright, with the idea in the first week of April: let’s give these families a voice and an anchor to life before lockdown — a teddy bear with recorded messages that patients could play on repeat.

 Wright immediately said yes.

-In flooded the teddy bears purchased by Bon Secours for families to send their 10-to-20 second recordings to loved ones in the ICU unit.
+In flooded the teddy bears purchased by Bon Secours for families to send their 10- to 20-second recordings to loved ones in the ICU.
 So far, 25 teddy bears have been sent out.
 Vaughan personally sewed in the recording devices alongside Wright for the first dozen.

-One patient, groggy after waking up following intubation, heard a recording from her son and started a conversation as if he was in the room, said Wright.
+One patient, groggy after waking up following intubation, heard a recording from her son and started a conversation as if he had been in the room, said Wright.

 Vaughan has heard from workers at rehabilitation centers, the next step in the recovery journey after being intubated and sedated, that the bears follow the patients, propped up in a corner of their room or attached to their walkers.
 In moments of agitation, some patients push the button to calm down.